The CTO’s Guide From Pilot Chaos to an AI Operating System

 A CTO guide for replacing pilot chaos with workflow ownership, agent inventory, decision rights, and a 90-day operating cadence.

 CTOs rarely lose control of AI all at once.
-They lose it one pilot at a time.
+They lose it one useful, reasonable, locally optimized pilot at a time.

 Why pilot chaos happens